 Member & Scientific Counselor - Eleni Agathonos

 Dr. Helen Agathonos attended Pierce College Gymnasium in Athens, followed by a senior year abroad, in Campbell High School, Calif. through an American Field Service (AFS) Scholarship.
-She is a graduate of Deree-Pierce College, DSW, BSc, Ball State University, MA Couns.
+She graduated from Deree-Pierce College, DSW, BSc, Ball State University, MA Couns.
 Psych. and University of Birmingham, PhD Psychology.
 The subject of her PhD Dissertation was Secondary Prevention of Child Abuse.